JaedanC/pygui/README.md

 git checkout docking
 ```

-## Running ImGui
+## Running Pygui

+The easiest way to get started with pygui is to download the release.
+This includes pygui and imgui precompiled into a python package that can be imported.
+Just extract the contacts to your python project folder.
+I recommend starting with `app.py` and modifying it for your project.

+## Compiling Pygui

-To compile pygui you will first need to complete a few steps.
-These are broadly the steps I will take you through.
+To compile pygui you will need to complete these steps.

 1. Install python dependecies.
 2. Run `dear_bindings`'s binding generation script.